youth services canceled

 Breaking bread together, meeting in each other’s homes to share in communion.

-We will be meeting in homes in specific groups that will allow our Youth to grow both in relationship with each other and our Lord Jesus Christ.
+We will be meeting in the Youth Room in specific groups that will allow our Youth to grow both in relationship with each other and our Lord Jesus Christ.
 Look below to see who will be leading each group.
 If you would like more information, feel free to connect with us via text or email.

 Text: YSG to 859-459-0411

 Dawn also serves as our Children's Minister.
 She has many years of experience in Children's Ministry and enjoys seeing the gals grow in their faith.
 She is passionate about sharing the gospel with others!
 She believes in bringing lessons to them in fun, interactive ways to keep them eager to learn more.